SyedSibtainRazvi/SyedSibtainRazvi/README.md

 My journey has been incremental:
 * I started with my **first portfolio**, showcasing basic html projects.
 [Portfolio1](https://sibtain.netlify.app/)
 * After gaining some hands-on experience on React, I built a **second version** with more structure and better design.
 [Portfolio2](https://syed-sibtain.netlify.app/)
-* Today, my **current portfolio** reflects who I am as a developer—focused on clean code, performance, and user experience.
+* My **current portfolio** reflects who I am as a developer—focused on clean code, performance, and user experience.
 [My Portfolio](https://syedsibtain.vercel.app/)

 ### Problem solving is not just about coding.
 It's more about, understanding the problem, doing the research, implementing the solution, testing the break points, failing and keep repeating the process till its a success